gleam-lang/gleam/notes/talk.md

 <!-- this section is hard to read.
 Maybe just say that you form a list
      for collections.
   -->
-Now I've defined a data structure for class I can do the same for ID.
+Now that I've defined a data structure for class I can do the same for ID.
+It also just pulls the string value from the name token.

 Some nodes in my AST will be collections represented with a list, one such example is the "classes" symbol, which is one or many class symbols.

-For the base case of just one class I wrap the class, which is a string as defined above, in a list.
+For the base case of just one class I wrap the class in a list.

-For the case of a class followed by classes we prepend the value of the class to the value of classes, which unfolds recursively until we only have one class, which is the list case we just defined.
+For the case of a class followed by classes we prepend the value of the class to the value of classes, which unfolds recursively until we only have one class, which is the base case that was just defined.

 ```erlang
 % records.hrl